Saimeown/saimeown/README.md

 # Simon Brian G. Pamintuan

 ## 🎓 About Me
 I'm a **4th Year IT Student** and **Full-Stack Developer** passionate about creating innovative solutions that make a real-world impact.
-Currently expanding my knowledge in modern database technologies while building practical applications that solve everyday problems.
+Currently expanding my knowledge in modern technologies while building practical applications.

 ## 💻 Tech Stack